BU Teachings House

-The Teaching House is the vision for a gathering place for the sharing of knowledge and teachings for all nations – created for connection, relationship and community.
+The Teachings House is the vision for a gathering place for the sharing of knowledge and teachings for all nations – created for connection, relationship and community.
 It is a place for students, staff and community.
-Initial events and conversations are a starting place that will help shape the Teaching House vision – inviting, including and involving many voices.
+Initial events and conversations are a starting place that will help shape the Teachings House vision – inviting, including and involving many voices.

 – Cree Knowledge Keeper, Susie McPherson-Derendy

 Bringing Community Together.

 The BU Teachings House brings community together to learn from one another, with initial teachings and circles led by local Indigenous Knowledge Keepers and Elders.

 With different topics and teachings each month, members of the campus and broader community are invited to gather, listen and share.

 Grief & Healing: A Time of Loss for Many

 In-Person: Room 141 – He Oyate Tawapi Ceremony Room, Health Studies Bldg (Brandon Campus)

 Join Cree Knowledge Keeper Susie McPherson-Derendy and guests as they reflect on the topic of grief and healing.
 All are welcome to attend and following the initial teaching, those in attendance are invited to reflect on their own experiences and share stories if they wish.

 Inspired by the works of Indigenous scholars Verna Kirkness and Ray Barnhardt and discussions with local Knowledge Keepers and Elders, we will meet in a way that reflects the 4 Rs: